 Harvard Business School classes, offices and housing units are all located on the 40-acre Allston campus that features 34 buildings dedicated to the school’s use.
 Facilities include the Baker Library; Spangler Center with its 350-seat auditorium, post office and business center; the Class of 1959 Chapel; and Soldier’s Field Park, an apartment complex for HBS students.
 Classes take place primarily Hawes and Aldrich Halls, located next to the library in the center of campus.

-There are 278 faculty members at HBS, 68 of whom are women.
-Faculty members and their research are organized across 10 different academic units: Accounting and Management; Business, Government & the International Economy; Entrepreneurial Management; Finance; General Management; Marketing; Negotiation, Organizations & Markets; Organizational Behavior; Strategy; and Technology & Operations Management.
+There are 266 faculty members at HBS, 67 of whom are women.
+Faculty members and their research are organized across 10 different academic units: Accounting and Management; Business, Government & the International Economy; Entrepreneurial Management; Finance; General Management; Marketing; Negotiation, Organizations & Markets; Organizational Behavior; Strategy and Technology & Operations Management.

-Currently, Harvard Business School enrolls 1,859 MBA students with a yielding acceptance rate around 12%.
+Currently, Harvard Business School enrolls 1,015 MBA students with a yielding acceptance rate around 12.2 percent.